Michelle Ann Williams: Early life

 Williams was born on January 1, 1962, and is the eldest of four children.
 When she was seven years old, her family immigrated to Queens, New York, where she attended New York City public schools.

 While neither of her parents attended school past the elementary level, Williams encountered a “handful of remarkable and pivotal teachers” who encouraged her to apply to top colleges and universities.

 Williams became the first person in her family to attend college when she received her Bachelor of Arts in biology from Princeton University in 1984.
 She went on to earn a Master of Science in civil engineering two years later from Tufts University.
 She received two degrees from Harvard University, a Masters of Science with a concentration in demography and epidemiology in 1988, and a Doctor of Science degree in epidemiology in 1991.

 Career

 After a postdoctoral research fellowship at the University of Washington School of Public Health, she joined the University of Washington faculty as an assistant professor of epidemiology in 1992.
 She went on to become an associate professor in 1996 and a professor in 2000.

 Williams' scientific research focuses on reproductive health, pediatrics, and epidemiology.
 During her tenure in Washington, she was highly involved in the Center for Perinatal Studies, ultimately serving as co-director from 2000 to 2011.
 She simultaneously held appointments at the Fred Hutchinson Cancer Research Center and in global health at the University of Washington.

+Williams' scientific research focuses on reproductive health, pediatrics, and epidemiology.
+During her tenure in Washington, she was highly involved in the Center for Perinatal Studies, ultimately serving as co-director from 2000 to 2011.
+She simultaneously held appointments at the Fred Hutchinson Cancer Research Center and in global health at the University of Washington.

 Williams returned to Harvard in 2011, becoming the first Stephen B. Kay Family Professor of Public Health and chair of the Department of Epidemiology.
 She also served as faculty director of the Harvard Catalyst Population Health Research Program and the Health Disparities Research Program.

+Williams served as the Dean of the Faculty, Harvard T.H.
+Chan School of Public Health from June 2016 to December 2024 where she led the School of Public health during the COVID-19 pandemic.
+After leaving Harvard in 2024, she became a Professor of Epidemiology and Population Health and Associate Chair for Academic Affairs in the Department of Epidemiology and Population Health at Stanford University, School of Medicine.